Frequently Asked Questions

 + How often do you add new tunes?

-We update our library twice a month and generally add between 150 - 250 new quality tracks each month.
+We add to our library every friday and generally add between 150 - 250 new quality tracks each month.

 + What are your license restrictions?

-There's none.
-However, if you plan to use a track in connection with a video that contains nudity PLEASE e-mail firstname.lastname@example.org.
+There's none besides the obvious stuff like porn, illegal acts etc. If you plan to use a track in connection with a video that contains nudity PLEASE e-mail firstname.lastname@example.org.
 We need to make sure it's cool with the artist/composer.

 + What happens if I have a Youtube claim?